Go Back

 + servings

-A bowl of Salisbury steak meatballs smothered in gravy, served over creamy garlic herb mashed potatoes and garnished with parsley.
+A bowl of Salisbury Steak Meatballs smothered in gravy, served over fluffy Garlic Herb Mashed Potatoes and garnished with parsley.

 Salisbury Steak Meatballs with Garlic Herb Mashed Potatoes